 9. Plan for travel

 A successful road trip or flight sets the tone for a great week of camping.
 Your teens will likely have a lot of time on their hands during the trip, so combat boredom by bringing fun things to do, like activity books, games, and movies.

-If you have multiple children, keeping them occupied can also reduce squabbles on camping with teenager’s getaways.
+Being occupied can also reduce squabbles on camping with teenagers’ getaways if you have multiple children.
 Planning for teenage travel can reduce problems on the trip.

 10. Take an excursion into town

-If your teens are not keen on the idea of spending the entire trip in the wilderness, see if there is a nearby city, town, or village to visit on your camping trip.
+If your teens are not keen on spending the entire trip in the wilderness, see if there is a nearby city, town, or village to visit on your camping trip.

-Going into town will give them a chance to explore a new place and broaden their horizons a bit.
+Going into town will allow them to explore a new place and broaden their horizons.
 Take them to a coffee shop, basketball court, ski lodge, cultural centre, or museum.

-Stop by the visitor centre, and see if they have any guidebooks or brochures.
-Many towns near camping spots have festivals or events just for travellers which are family-friendly.
+Stop by the visitor centre and see if they have any guidebooks or brochures.
+Many towns near camping spots have festivals or events just for travellers that are family-friendly.

 Iceland is an epic destination for families.
 Take your teens and discover all the best things to do in Reykjavik